eagle-ai/eagle-ai.github.io/mapr-integration.md

 #### Step2: Stream log data into Kafka by using Logstash
-As MapR do not have name node, instead it use CLDB service, we have to use logstash to stream log data into kafka.
+As MapR do not have name node, instead it use CLDB service, we have to use logstash to stream log data into Kafka.
 - First find out the nodes that have CLDB service
 - Then find out the location of audit log files, eg: ``/mapr/mapr.cluster.com/var/mapr/local/mapr1.da.dg/audit/``, file names should be in this format: ``FSAudit.log-2016-05-04-001.json``
 - Created a logstash conf file and run it, following this doc[Logstash-kafka](https://github.com/apache/incubator-eagle/blob/dev/eagle-assembly/src/main/docs/logstash-kafka-conf.md)